vanvalenlab/deepcell-tf/README.md

 For more information on deploying models in the cloud refer to the [the Kiosk documentation](https://deepcell-kiosk.readthedocs.io).

-For TensorFlow 1.X or Python 2.7 support, please use deepcell [0.7.0](https://github.com/vanvalenlab/deepcell-tf/tree/0.7.0) or earlier.

 ## Examples

 <table width="700" border="1" cellpadding="5">